Bryan Hextall: Playing career

 A second All-Star selection followed in 1940–41 as Hextall again led the NHL in goal scoring and finished in a tie for second in overall points.
 He led the league in points in 1941–42; his total of 56 standing seven better than second place.
 Additionally, he was named to the first All-Star team for the third consecutive season.

-Hextall scored career highs in goals, 27 and points, 59, in 1942–43 and was again named a post-season All-Star, this time on the second team.
+Hextall scored career highs in goals, 27, and points, 59, in 1942–43 and was again named a post-season All-Star, this time on the second team.
 In addition to being a top scorer, Hextall was also durable.
 He appeared in 340 consecutive games for the Rangers between 1937 and 1944.
 His streak came to an end in 1944 when Canadian war authorities denied him a permit to cross into the United States.
 The Rangers' attempts to regain his services were unsuccessful, Unable to play in the NHL, Hextall regained his amateur status and played senior hockey briefly with the St. Catharines Saints in the Ontario Hockey Association's senior division.

-The conclusion of World War II allowed Hextall to return to the Rangers in 1945–46, however his return was short-lived.
-He was hospitalized with a liver ailment, an illness that ruled him out of the season after just three games, and led to fears it would end his career.
+The conclusion of World War II allowed Hextall to return to the Rangers in 1945–46, however, his return was short-lived.
+He was hospitalized with a liver ailment, an illness that ruled him out of season after just three games, and led to fears it would end his career.
 Hextall overcame doctors expectations, appearing in all 60 games for the Rangers in 1946–47.
 After a final season in the NHL in 1947–48, Hextall split the 1948–49 American Hockey League season between the Cleveland Barons and Washington Lions before announcing his retirement.

 Hextall was inducted into the Hockey Hall of Fame in 1969, and is an honoured member of the Manitoba Hockey Hall of Fame.
 Additionally, the Manitoba hall named him to its all-century second All-Star team.

 Off the ice

 He was the first of three generations of Hextalls in the NHL.
-His sons Bryan Jr. and Dennis both had long careers, and his grandson Ron was a longtime goaltender in the league and the current general manager of the Pittsburgh Penguins.
+His sons Bryan Jr. and Dennis both had long careers, and his grandson Ron was a longtime goaltender in the league.

 Hextall battled circulation problems in his lower legs following his retirement, an ailment that ultimately led to the amputation of both legs below the knee in 1978.
 Artificial legs allowed him to maintain his hobby of hunting.
-He died of a heart attack at his home of Poplar Point, Manitoba in 1984.
+He died of a heart attack at his home in Poplar Point, Manitoba, in 1984.